Witchcraft in early modern Britain

 Witch trials and witch related accusations were at a high during the early modern period in Britain, a time that spanned from the beginning of the 16th century to the end of the 18th century.

-Witchcraft in this article refers to any magical or supernatural practices made by mankind.
-Prior to it being made a capital offence in 1542. it was often seen as a healing art, performed by people referred to as the cunning folk, whereas it was later believed to be Satanic in origin and thus sparked a series of laws being passed and trials being conducted.
+Prior to the 16th century, Witchcraft -- i.e. any magical or supernatural practices made by mankind -- was often seen as a healing art, performed by people referred to as the cunning folk.
+It was later believed to be Satanic in origin and thus sparked a series of laws being passed and trials being conducted, with it becoming a capital offense in 1542.

+The Witchcraft Act 1735 (9 Geo.
+2. c.
+5) reversed the law, making it illegal not to practice witchcraft but to either claim that there were people with magical powers or to accuse someone of being a witch in Great Britain, (though these crimes were no longer punishable by death).

 Belief in witchcraft

 The belief in magic and magical practices has been documented in Britain all the way back until antiquity – the belief that people could have influence over or make predictions about the natural world did not arise only in the 16th century.

 Alleged practices

 There were thought to be many types of witchcraft that one could practice, such as alchemy; the purification, perfection, maturation and changing of various substances, and astrology; the reading of the heavens to predict one’s future, however in the early modern period the most concern was over that which involved dealing with the devil.
 Witches were said to make pacts with the devil in exchange for powers, belief and prosecution of witchcraft in Scotland was especially focused on the demonic pact.

 Witches no longer were seen as healers or helpers, but rather were believed to be the cause of many natural and man-made disasters.
 Witches were blamed for troubles with livestock, any unknown diseases and unpredicted weather changes.

 The first witch condemned in Ireland, Lady Alice Kyteler, was accused of such practices as animal sacrifice, creating potions to control others and possessing a familiar (an animal companion often thought to be possessed by a spirit which aided a witch in her magic).